 - An apology where the institution(s) acknowledges your personal experience, and the impact the abuse has had on you

 - An explanation by the institution(s) on what they have done, or will do, to stop abuse from happening again.

-Different institutions may offer different ways to engage with the direct personal response process, which could involve:
+Different institutions may offer different ways to engage with the direct personal response, which could involve:

 - A face-to-face meeting with a representative of the institution(s)

-- A meeting with a representative of the institution(s) in a group with other people who experienced abuse with a senior official
+- A meeting with a representative of the institution(s) in a group setting, with other people who also experienced abuse

 - A written letter of apology

 - Other arrangements, depending on your circumstances and with consultation with the institution(s).

-You can choose to have a support person with you throughout this process.
-This may be a family member, close friend or someone from one of the Redress Support Services.
+You can choose to have a support person with you throughout your direct personal response.
+This may be a family member, close friend or someone from a Redress Support Services.